Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Override-Module-Role-Assignments.md

 - Enable the role assignment override with `custom_policy_roles`

-> IMPORTANT: Ensure the module version is set to the latest.
+> IMPORTANT: Ensure the module version is set to the latest, and don't forget to run `terraform init` if upgrading to a later version of the module. .

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Azure/terraform-azurerm-caf-enterprise-scale?style=flat-square)